BerkeleyAutomation/FETCH_CORE/README.md

 ## SSH access

-- The machine to SSH into the fetch is autolab1.
-It is running Ubuntu 14.04.6 LTS and is located next to triton3.
-- Username: `clothsim`
-- Password: `fetchdisco`
-- Host: `128.32.192.73 -p 4041`
-- make sure that you turn the fetch on as well when you try to ssh into it.
+- You can ssh into the fetch from any machine with the default credentials at `fetch@fetch59.local`, password `robotics`.
+Create your own account and develop in your own home directory (give yourself sudo if necessary).
+The fetch is only on the LAN.
+Make sure that when using it you have enough space.

 ## Troubleshooting